obsidianmd/obsidian-help/en/How to/Use callouts.md

 ### Types

-By default, there are 12 distinct callout types, each with several aliases.
+By default, there are 13 distinct callout types, each with several aliases.
 Each type comes with a different background color and icon.

 To use these default styles, replace `INFO` in the examples with any of these types.
 Any unrecognized type will default to the "note" type, unless they are [[#Customizations|customized]].
 The type identifier is case insensitive.

 - note
 - abstract, summary, tldr
+- info
-- info, todo
+- todo
 - tip, hint, important
 - success, check, done
 - question, help, faq